“I am a great and sublime fool. But then I am God’s fool, and all His works must be contemplated with respect.” – Mark Twain

 The ancient Greeks had a word that I believe is perfect for describing this extreme pride or self-confidence which would lead a person to forfeit the truth of God.
 The word is hubris.

 The meaning of this word has changed somewhat over time.
 Today hubris can be defined as overconfidence, pride and arrogance.
 While often associated with a lack of humility, hubris does not presuppose a lack of knowledge.
-Hubris is presumption that leads to a disregard of the divinely fixed parameters for mankind.
+In matters of the Spirit, hubris is: presumption that leads to a disregard of the divinely fixed parameters for mankind.

 Simply refusing to acknowledge the existence of God (Atheists) has no effect whatsoever on reality.
-God exists.
-If you don’t like it, then you can go to hell.
-(I mean, Hell is where you will spend eternity if you refuse to believe.)
-Modern philosophies and the opinions of those blinded by hubris are meaningless since God has allowed their silly minds to plunge still further into the dark.
+God exists whether you like it or not.
+Modern philosophies and the opinions of those blinded by hubris are meaningless when you consider that God has allowed their silly minds to plunge still further into the dark.
 Let’s cut to the chase” the bigger the ego, the harder the fall.

 “Pride goes before destruction, a haughty spirit before a fall” – Proverbs 16:18